-Beginning August 1, 2017, New Cold War.org is being placed in archive mode.
-The daily postings of news and analysis will cease.
+Beginning August 1, 2017, New Cold War.org will reduce, though not cease, the daily postings of news and analysis.
 Noteworthy articles directly related to Ukraine and its relations with Russia and the West will continue to appear.
-But the weekly newsletter to website subscribers containing notice of the past week’s news and analysis will be replaced by occasional notifications of updates of the subject pages of the website.
+The weekly newsletter to website subscribers containing notice of the past week’s news and analysis will be replaced by occasional notifications of updates of the subject pages of the website.
 Any news of changes to publishing schedule will be sent to subscribers.

 The valuable research features of New Cold War.org will continue to be available and will be kept updated.
 These include the features ‘Books’, ‘Documents’, ‘Video’ and ‘Links’ which you will see along the top of the website home page.
 All the news and analysis contained in the ‘Categories’ listing on the website home page will remain available.
 But they will not have new information until and unless a re-launch of the website takes place.